Kraj (song)

-Kraj (in Macedonian Cyrillic: Крај, English translation: End) is 2009 single by the Macedonian pop princess Karolina Gočeva.
+Kraj (in Macedonian Cyrillic: Крај, English translation: End) is 2009 single by the Macedonian pop singer Karolina Gočeva.

 Production history

 The author of the music for this song is the famous Serbian hip hop artist Sky Wikluh.
-The song is realized in two versions: Macedonian & Serbian.
+The song is released in two versions: Macedonian & Serbian.
 The author of the Serbian lyrics is Sky Wikluh respectively and of the Macedonian Vesna Malinova.

 Music video

 In mid-June 2009, Karolina shot a video for this song with the Macedonian video production "Tomato".
 In the video she is showing herself in a new edition.
 She has a lot of sexappeal, during her soiling in the water.
 The video had its official showing on the 5 of July 2009.